sablier-labs/docs/docs/contracts/v2/guides/08-etherscan.md

 Etherscan.

-In this guide, we will show you how to create a stream and withdraw from a stream by manually interacting with the Sablier V2 core contracts on Etherscan.
+In this guide, we will show you how to create a stream and withdraw from a stream by manually interacting with the Sablier V2 Core contracts on Etherscan.

 If you're interested in interacting with V1, please refer to this [article](https://blog.sablier.com/operating-the-sablier-v1-protocol-manually/).